hsingha/hsingha/README.md

 - I am a masters student at Northeastern University Boston majoring in Electrical & Computer Engineering with a focus on Machine Learning.
+- Previously held a co-op position at LG Energy Solutions Vertech as a Data Scientist where I gained 6 months of experience solving problems under the BESS (Battery Energy Storage System) domain.
 - You can find me on LinkedIn [here](https://www.linkedin.com/in/hunysingha/)

 - Have a look at my github stats :